Full Time Staff

 Jon grew up with the Y — attending youth programs at the McGaw YMCA in Evanston, IL, and YMCA Camp Echo in Fremont, MI (for a total of 10 summers as a camper and staff).
 During college he spent 5 summers at YMCA Camp Hi Rock in the Berkshires as a Senior Counselor, Village Leader, and Day Camp Director.

-After graduating from UVM with a degree in Elementary Education, Jon and his wife Tammy stayed in Burlington to raise their 3 sons, Jake, Will, and Peter.
-Jon worked for the Y in Youth Development in the late 90’s and early 2000’s, beginning his first tenure as the Camp Abnaki Director in 2002.
+After graduating from UVM with a degree in Elementary Education, Jon and his wife, Tammy stayed in Burlington to raise their three sons, Jake, Will, and Peter.
+Jon worked for the Y in Youth Development in the late 90’s and early 2000’s, beginning his first tenure as the YMCA Camp Abnaki Director in 2002.
 After 19 seasons and 20 years, he stepped aside in 2020 to join the International Admissions team at the University of Vermont.

-With the opportunity to provide leadership to camp in this time of transition, Jon rejoined Camp Abnaki as our Interim Director.
+With the opportunity to provide leadership to camp in a time of transition, Jon rejoined Camp Abnaki as our Interim Director.
+With the hiring of our new Camp Director, Brett, Jon transitioned to Senior Director of Camping to focus on strategy, visioning, and ensuring the long-term sustainability of YMCA Camp Abnaki.

 Jon enjoys adventures travelling with his family, nurturing his flower and veggie gardens, and cooking up new recipes in the kitchen.
 He’s learning how to play the banjo and is always up for a game of Kan Jam at camp!
 S’mores, anyone?